AIMLab-UBC/MIDL2020/README.md

 <img src="./docs/nested-cv.png" width="600" class="center"/>
 </p>

-For slide-level classification, we only use the patch-level test set results to build the input matrix to train random forests, and we report the 6-fold cross-validation slide-level results.
+For slide-level classification, we only use the patch-level test set results (as shown in the above figure) to build the input matrix to train random forests, and we report the 6-fold cross-validation slide-level results.

 |Split|CC|LGSC|EC|MC|HGSC|Weighted Accuracy|Kappa|AUC|F1 Score|Average Accuracy|
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |